 In the days following check-in and implementation, many employees find that they may need additional training regarding the new system.
 Since it is common for new processes to be put in place alongside new technologies, it is certainly to be expected that there will be a learning curve associated with CRM.
 Be prepared to be patient with employees who are in the middle of adjusting their daily operations.
 And provide them with resources for support.
 Be willing to help employees build repeatability in their daily routines and know that it may be a few weeks until it truly feels like things are coming together.

-Determine the Need for More CRM Training Along With Check-In:
+Determine the Need for More CRM Training Along With Check In meeting:

 Providing follow up within the first few days after the system is implemented allows users to get a hands-on understanding of the new processes and technologies.
 And then assess what additional training they need in order to thrive.
 Every individual is different, so no matter how much training you have given your employees prior to going live.
 Each one of them will have their own set of strengths and weaknesses in approaching this new technology.
 Some people might trip over new processes or check-in, and others might take a while to adjust to new interfaces and systems.
 This is normal in an adjustment period, use these meetings to discern the best course of action for new training materials or workshops.